 Most homeowners have to replace their old doors with a new garage door at least once or twice in their lifetimes.
 Own a home long enough, and eventually you will find yourself in the market for new garage door installation.
-You can expect a garage door to last about 20 to 30 years.
+You can expect a garage door to last about 20 to 30 years, maybe 40 if the door is well-maintained and receives a thorough tune-up every few years.
 As time goes on, the door will become shabby and not work as well as it once did.
 It may even become dangerous.
 How do you know if you should consider garage door replacement?
 Here are a few signs you are due.

 The Speed of Your Garage Door